 Secure the bamboo mat roll with rubber bands and wrap it with plastic wrap.
 Let cool completely for 2-3 hours.

 Carefully remove the Datemaki from the bamboo mat.
-Cut into ¾ inch wide pieces.
+Cut into 12 equal slices, about ¾ inch wide pieces.
 Serve at room temperature.
 You can store it in the refrigerator for 4-5 days.

 Hanpen (Fish Cake): You can find Hanpen in the refrigerated or frozen section of a Japanese grocery store.
 If you cannot find it, substitute with white fish (skinless/boneless), scallop or shrimp.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.